superfell/SoqlX/readme.md

     git submodule update
 ```

-Now you can open the project in XCode.
+Now you can open the project in XCode, it requires XCode 10.
 The Xcode project file is at AppExplorer/AppExplorer.xcodeproj

 Building the SoqlXplorer target will build the dependencies, then SoqlX.
 You may find that the first
 build of Fragaria fails with a "Command PhaseScriptExecution failed" error, just hit build again, and